Ogoa/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 1-isdigit.c
 Task 1
 This program contains a function that checks for a digit(0 through 9) and returns 1 if the given number is a digit, otherwise it returns 0;

+2-mul.c
+Task 2
+This program contains a function that multiplies two given integers and returns the result.